 How does the University of Arizona Global Campus use and share personal information?

 We may use and share your personal information in the following ways:

 - We may use your personal information to contact you or send newsletters, updates and/or special offers to you, and may share this information with contractors that help us to contact you.

 - We will use your personal information to determine your student status during the enrollment process and may share this information with governmental authorities and their contractors, with degree-granting institutions and teaching certificate granting institutions and their contractors, and with our contractors that help us to communicate with such governmental agencies, institutions and their contractors.

-- We may provide your personal information to our affiliated schools, including the University of the Rockies, if the information you provide indicates to us that its programs or classes may be of interest to you.
+- We may provide your personal information to our affiliated schools, including the University of Arizona, if the information you provide indicates to us that its programs or classes may be of interest to you.

 - We may share your personal information with companies and individuals that provide support services to us or to enrolled students, such as contractors that send e-mails or direct mail for Global Campus, maintain or update mailing lists, analyze data, provide marketing/sales assistance, provide customer service for the Site, provide services to enrolled students, or carry out other duties relating to the operation of our Site.

 - We may use and share your personal information with governmental authorities, other educational institutions and their contractors to comply with FERPA reporting regulations, or as otherwise permitted or required by FERPA.